1924 : The first Winter Olympic Games

 ski 1908 ©gay-couttet

 Thirty-six racers met on the superb slopes which led into the Brevent couloir.
 A dense crowd filled the sidelines.
 There was one rule: to go up and come down as quickly as possible.
 Luge and ski jumping were also on the programme.
-Out of twenty-five contestants, nineteen landed in the undergrowth!
+Out of twenty-five contestants, nineteen landed in the decor!
 Nevertheless the day passed smoothly and without a single accident.
 The success was total - it was time for something bigger.

 Bobsleigh Gay-Couttet